google-deepmind/mujoco_menagerie/README.md

 We'd like to thank Pedro Vergani for his help with visuals and design.

-The main effort required to make this repository publicly available was undertaken by [Kevin Zakka](https://kzakka.com/), with help from the DeepMind Robotics Simulation team.
+The main effort required to make this repository publicly available was undertaken by [Kevin Zakka](https://kzakka.com/), with help from the Robotics Simulation team at Google DeepMind.

 ## License and Disclaimer